Artificial Intelligence: Principles and Techniques (Revision 1)

 - Computational Learning Theory and Statistical Learning

-- Reinforcement Learning and Multi-Agent Learning
+- Reinforcement Learning, Deep Learning and Multiagent Learning

 Part IV: AI for Communication, Robotics, and Information Systems